 Watermelon fruit is a relative of cucumbers and pumpkins.
 Watermelon is 92% water!
 Watermelons are classified as both a fruit and a vegetable.
 Watermelon is rich in minerals and vitamins that nourish the skin.
 These nutrients can help improve the overall health and vitality of the skin.
 Watermelon belongs to the Cucurbitaceae family, which also includes other fruits like cucumbers, pumpkins, and squashes.
 "Citrullus" is the genus name for watermelon, and "lanatus" refers to its species.

-Properties high in Vitamin A, B6, Vitamin C and Vitamin D, encourages a healthier and youthful appearance, anti-inflammatory (thank you lycopene content), contains arginine which helps to protect free radical damage, hydrating
+Properties high in Vitamin A, B6, Vitamin C, and Vitamin D encourage a healthier and youthful appearance, are anti-inflammatory (thank you lycopene content), and contain arginine, which helps to protect against free radical damage and hydrating.

 INCI: Citrullus lanatus

 Physical Form: Red Powder

 Part Used: The Fruit